c3an-aiisc-ai/frontend/c3an-building/README.md

 - `/api/agents/:id/capabilities`
 - `/api/agents/:id/streams/input`

-It does not implement backend logic.
-It only standardizes the URLs the frontend would call when/if you add a backend.

-Note: this repo does not currently configure a Vite dev proxy in `vite.config.ts`, so `/api/...` requests will only work if an API is served from the same origin, or if you add a proxy.
+Note: this repo does not currently configure a Vite dev proxy in `vite.config.ts`, so `/api/...` requests will only work if an API is served from the same origin, or a proxy is added.

-## Data flow (high level)

-- **Static registries** provide default agent/tool metadata (streams, names, descriptions).
-- **Plan JSON** import parses triples (`from`, `op`, `to`) and hydrates blocks + connections.
-- The canvas renders nodes and connections and allows editing.

-If you want, tell me where your backend runs (host/port), and I can add a minimal Vite proxy + a small API client module that uses `AGENT_ROUTES`.